Our Commitment to Diversity, Equity and Inclusion (DEI)

 Our Residency Programs & Diversity

 We host regular journal clubs in all of our specialties.
-Recognizing the importance of diversity, equity, and inclusion in the care we provide, we incorporate DEI articles in journal clubs to provide safe spaces for impactful dialogue on how bias and racism have affected our patient and care community and to build trust among residents and faculty.
+Recognizing the importance of diversity, equity, and inclusion in the care we provide, we incorporate DEI articles in journal clubs to provide safe spaces for impactful dialogue on how bias and racism have affected our patient and care community.
+These journal clubs also build trust among residents and faculty.

-Residents and faculty can access the CMH Library Diversity, Equity, and Inclusion page for journal articles, podcasts, and videos.
+Residents and faculty can access the Community Memorial Library Diversity, Equity, and Inclusion page for journal articles, podcasts, and videos.

 Building Trust Through Diversity, Health Care Equity, and Inclusion in Internal Medicine Grant Award